 4. You need a work surface right where your tools are

 A generous work surface, able to accommodate a power rail and computer screen at your workstation if you need one is a great asset, The quality of the bench is important to have surfaces that can be readily cleaned and are rated for the kind of weight you plan to put on it.
 Tool storage in the premium range has features such as an onboard power strip that you can use to power flashlights, charge power tool batteries, or even charge your phone.

 5. You need the flexibility to purpose the drawer space according to your needs

 Versatility in a toolbox is a must because you will store many kinds of tools.
-A tool chest can be versatile if it has drawers of different sizes, spaces for smaller components such as sockets or screwdrivers, and other features such durable drawers that won’t fail .
+A tool chest can be versatile if it has drawers of different sizes, spaces for smaller components such as sockets or screwdrivers, and other features such as durable drawers that won’t fail.
 For example, you can use boxes with a workbench to perform several operations that a combination toolbox simply could not.
-A drawer locking system is another example of a desirable feature especially in workshops with multiple users.
+A drawer-locking system is another example of desirable feature, especially in workshops with multiple users.